 The Napa Valley and Forest Road segments include 8,930 lineal feet of earthen levee averaging 14 feet in height; 7,450 feet of seepage collection trench; 1,600 feet of natural streambank restoration; four stream crossings of buried utilities; two interior pump stations with capacities of 45,000 and 6,000 gallons per minute; and one structural road closure.
 The project modifies an existing federal levee, requiring Section 408 approval from the U.S. Army Corps of Engineers.
 Barr led development of a programmatic environmental impact statement for the urbanized reach of the project, for which a record of decision was entered in December 2017.
-Construction began in spring 2018 and is expected to be substantially complete in fall 2020.
+Construction began in spring 2018 and was completed in fall 2020.

 The second and third phases of the Mouse River Enhanced Flood Protection Plan received a 2020 Crown Community Award from American City & Country, a magazine about state and local government.
 These awards recognize innovative and impactful projects implemented by municipal and county governments.